vemonet/shapes-of-you/CONTRIBUTING.md

 git checkout -b my-branch
 ```

-3. See how to run the API in development at https://github.com/MaastrichtU-IDS/shapes-of-you 💠
+3. Run the API in development on http://localhost:19006 🛩

 ```bash
 yarn install